jonasbn/github-pages-javascript-prototype/README.md

 I am by no means a frontend developer and and my JavaScript it _pretty_ since it was primarily pre-jQuery and early jQuery.
 I am experimenting a bit with [Vue] on the side and I did a [React] tutorial and [Svelte] is on my list of technologies to evaluate.

-1. I _googled_  a bit and found a blog post entitled ["Using GitHub Pages To Host Your Website"][treehouse_blog], after reading this and it supported my own expereince I was confident I could accomplish something
+1. I _googled_  a bit and found a blog post entitled ["Using GitHub Pages To Host Your Website"][treehouse_blog], after reading this and it supported my own experience I was confident I could accomplish something

 2. I went to [Codepen.io] and found a beautiful _pen_ called ["Terminal Text Effect"][terminal_text_effect], do check it out.
 This _pen_ holds HTML, CSS and JavaScript, so I have all the building blocks I need